 HOW ABOUT SOME VALIDATED DATA?

-In my opinion, survey data cannot be regarded as validated data when it comes to measuring mental capabilities and processes.
+survey data cannot be regarded as validated data when it comes to measuring mental capabilities and processes.
 Therefore, survey data cannot form the basis for developing fact-based, data-driven solutions.

 Validated data comes from validated assessments.
 Validated assessments are developed by credible professionals in the business of psychometrics (the science of design, administration, and interpretation of quantitative tests for the measurement of mental capabilities and processes).
 Validation further requires that these psychometry tools be administered to a statistically significant number of people—a whole lot of people.